 Employers that failed to file or made errors on Forms 1095-C to every employee and 1094 submissions to IRS face stiff penalties.
 This article describes likely IRS audit red flags and potential risks in three areas.

-We'd like to introduce you to ACA Managed Services and our audit service practice.
+We'd like to introduce you to ACA Managed Services and our audit service practice - geared to fixing 2016's data before you get Letter 226J from the IRS.

 Now is the time to consider a self-audit of 1095-C reporting, as well as organization of documents that may be needed to prepare a response and/or appeal to the IRS.
-If the ALE does not respond to either Letter 226J or Letter 227, the IRS will assess the amount of the proposed employer shared responsibility payment and issue a notice and demand for payment, Notice CP 220J.”
+It could save you a great amount of penalty fees.

 It’s really quite simple –